wsjung0516/rxjs/technic3.md

 ![image1](assets/images/split-window1.png)
+For each split window has it's own element id like as ( element1, element2, element3, element4)
+following snippet replace it as selectedElementId

-- case 1: grid no is one split window,
+- case 1: One split window,
 	When get the grid size, start to image rendering.
-- case 2: grid no is multi split window.
+- case 2: Multi split window.
+(2 or 3 or 4)
 	1. When get the grid size, start to rendering from the first split window.
 	 2. The next split window wait until the previous split window completing rendering.

+---

 ![image2](assets/images/split-window2.png)

+Using zip operator (rxjs) to wait the next process complete.
+1. isStartedRendering: status of after initial setting for starting rendering.
+2. isFinishedRendering: status of complete rendering and related side job.
+3. above step 1. and step 2. job is completed.
+4. When user select grid type, create this observable for wating above step 3.
+5. After step3 and step4 is completing, one of split window processing is completed.

 ```ts
     private renderingSplitWindows() {